adityadhopade/interview_deck/kubernetes_trivia.md

 - Simplest way to expose application to the outside world.
 - It is use to connect the external user to the Nodes ==> then to the PODs
-- It would need a gateway to communicate with the Nodes and then it connects to the Nodes via IP Address / DNS Names via that to the PODs.
+- It would need a gateway to communicate with the Nodes and then it connects to the Nodes via IP Address / DNS Names via that then to the PODs.
 - Expose the service by the external world by using Ip or the DNS to the external world.

+`Terminologies to understand in NodePort`

-- Target Port is the PORT of the PODS
+- `Target Port` is the PORT of the PODS
-- PORT is the POrt of the Node from where the external user needs to connect
+- `PORT` is the Port of the Node from where the external user needs to connect
-- It is best suitable for managed VPC or VPN Infrastructure.
+- It is best suitable for Managed VPC or VPN managed Infrastructure.
 - ![Alt text](image-21.png)

 ---

 `Load Balancer`

-- When having Load balancer Service of 3rd party Component is needed here.
+- When having Load balancer Service of 3rd party Cloud Provided Component is needed here.
 - It will assosiate to the POD and the Cloud Vendor[MOST NEEDED].
 - To make POD public we need to have something as PUblic needs capability of Hosting.
 - This Load Balancer service is Expensive ; as we need to have Domains.